Case Studies Temporal Attention for Link Prediction on Dynamic Graphs - 86% AUC at NUS

 Data & Inputs

-The key contribution was developing a temporal attention model that could:
+The contribution was a temporal attention model that:

-1. Encode the sequence of interactions a node has participated in
+1. encodes the sequence of interactions a node has participated in,

-3. Combine temporal interaction history with structural graph features for link prediction
+3. combines that temporal history with structural graph features for the link-prediction head.

 Limitations & What I’d Do Differently